Channel Migrants: First group since August reaches Dover

 Four toddlers and a baby were seen being brought ashore in Dover, Kent, by the UK Border Force on Sunday.

-The latest group is believed to be the first to have made the crossing since 21 August, with nearly 12,500 people having arrived in over 500 small boats so far in 2021.
+The latest group is believed to be the first to have made the crossing since 21 August, with nearly 12,500 people having arrived in more than 500 small boats so far in 2021.

 The Home Office has yet to confirm how many people were in Sunday's group.